Key Takeaways

 One-to-Many (1:N)

 A single bar on one end, a crow’s foot on the other.
-One record in table A relates to many records in table B, but each record in table B relates to exactly one record in table A.
+One record in table A relates to many records in table B, but each record in B relates to exactly one record in A.

-can place many orders, but each order belongs to exactly one user.
-The foreign key
+Example: A users table and an orders table.
+One user can place many orders, but each order belongs to exactly one user.
+The foreign key (orders.user_id) references users.id.
+This is the most common relationship type in relational databases, and the one you’ll design most frequently.

 Many-to-Many (N:M)